ajhager/srvi/README.md

 # SRVi

-SRVi is a utility for quickly testing out [GopherJS](http://github.com/gopherjs/gopherjs) programs in the browser.
-It will automatically rebuild and serve your project every time you refresh.
-Quickly try out new ideas without even needing to setup a new index.html every time.
+SRVi is a utility that eases the development of [GopherJS](http://github.com/gopherjs/gopherjs) applications.
+It will serve and automatically rebuild your project every time you refresh.
+Quickly try out new ideas without even needing to supply your own index.html.

 ## Install